CodyM33/Restaunax-Technical-Assesment/README.md

 Copy
 Edit
 npm run dev
-(or node app.js if npm run dev is not configured)

-The backend API will run on http://localhost:5000 (default).
+The server will run on http://localhost:5000.

-Frontend Setup
+Frontend
-Navigate to the frontend folder:
+Navigate to the frontend directory:

 bash
 Copy